Clinch Mountain Echo

 The undated show features Stanford Stanley & His Clinch Valley Boys.
 Stanford was billed at Ralph's Hills Of Home Memorial festival in McClure between 1976-84...
 In the introduction Ralph describes Stanford as "Distant kin I guess".
 From a quick scan of a geneology site and David W Johnson's 'Lonesome Melodies' book it looks like Stanford and Ralph had the same great grandparents (James Stanley and Rebecca Beverly), but I could be wrong.
 His full name was Donald Stanford Stanley (1924-2005).

 Bill Gatton, aka Carol Martin "Bill" Gatton was born on 25th May 1932 near Bremen, Kentucky.
-He's described on Wikipedia as an American entreprenuer and philantropist[3] and his business is still firing on all cylinders...[4]
+He is described on Wikipedia as an American entreprenuer and philantropist[1].
+He died 18 April 2022.

 I wonder if the video tape for these shows still exist somewhere...